HibberdLab/hibberdlab.github.com/members.md

     </a>
     <div class="media-body">
       <h4 class="media-heading">Helen Woodfield</h4>
-      Helen's PhD has been focussed in two areas.
+      <p>Helen's PhD has been focussed in two areas.
 First, she has been involved in providing maize genes to the C<sub>4</sub>
       rice project, and investigating the expression of these maize genes in rice.
-Second, she has been investigating how bundle sheath specificity is generated in ancestral C<sub>3</sub> species.
+Second, she has been investigating how bundle sheath specificity is generated in ancestral C<sub>3</sub> species.</p>
     </div>
   </div>
 <div class="span6 media">